CU-DSI-Scholars/site-source/content/page/faq2023_spring_summer.md

 showActions:    false
 ---

-+ **Question:** When will the student applications to the Scholars|DFG program open for the Fall 2022 semester?
++ **Question:** When will the student applications to the Scholars|DFG program open for the Spring-Summer 2023?

-    *Answer*: We anticipate that the submission link for student applications will be available by September 6th.
-Please check the submission link on the program website during the first week of classes.
+    *Answer*: We anticipate that the submission link for student applications will be available by February 23rd.

 + **Question:** With only one application form, how do I express interest in more than one project?